electric-sql/electric/docs/usage/data-modelling/validation.md

   id = 'f2ece325-219f-40e2-b5b1-fdb32e32f0ed';
 ```

-This will leave the client in an inconsistent state (with respect to the server's view of the shared state) and unable to sync until its local database has been reset.
+This will leave the client in an inconsistent state and unable to sync until the local database has been reset.

+Currently this validation is only applied by the sync service, but in future there will also be client-side validation.

 ## Roadmap